 - U.S. citizens or valid resident alien permit that allows travel to and from the U.S. with a valid U.S. work permit that allows return to the U.S. after living in another country for a year or more

 To begin the career missionary application process, complete our career missions inquiry survey.
 The information provided in the survey will allow us to request endorsement from your Assemblies of God District Missions Department.
-This endorsement is required before we can send you the career application.

 Please contact your District Missions Director.
 In some districts, an interview is required before endorsement is given to AGWM.
 For district office contact information, visit the AG Church Directory.